gem-sw/muondpgntuples/README.md

 These ntuples are intended to consist mostly of flat collection of `std::vectors<>`, with the exception for few `TClonesArrays` which handle "vectors of vectors".

 The class steering ntuple production is called `MuNtupleProducer`.
-It runs a list of helper classes, called _fillers_ inheriting from `MuNtupleBaseFiller`.
+It runs a list of helper classes, called _fillers_ inheriting from `MuNtupleBaseFiller` or from `MuNtupleTrackBaseFiller`.

 Each _filler_ must include the `initialize()`, `clear()` and `fill()` functions, which are called within the `MuNtupleProducer` `beginJob()` and `analyze()` functions to perform the ntuple filling logic.